kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-The site referenced in the Upstream is JSONPlaceholder - a fake online REST API for testing and prototyping.
+The site referenced in the Upstream is JSONPlaceholder - an online REST API for testing and prototyping.

 ---